Recreation

 - Details

-LOWER LAKE, Calif. — The first guided nature walk of the fall season at Anderson Marsh State Historic Park will be held on Saturday, Oct.
-11, beginning at 8:30 a.m.
+LOWER LAKE, Calif. – The next guided nature walk at Anderson Marsh State Historic Park will be held on Saturday, March 14, at 8:30 a.m.

-The October nature walk will be led by volunteer State Parks Docent Joe Lundergreen, a certified California Naturalist who delights in sharing his knowledge of the natural habitats found in the park and the folklore that relates to the land.
+Lundergreen is a Certified California Naturalist who delights in sharing his knowledge of the natural habitats found in the park and the folklore that relates to the land.

 Bring binoculars and meet in the parking lot at 8:15 a.m. for time to experience the early morning wildlife that can be found in the Ranch House and Barn complex yard.

-Sturdy shoes, a hat and water are suggested.
-Dogs are not allowed on the park trails.
+Sturdy shoes, a hat and water are suggested

 For more information about the guided walk, email